Homecoming

 Homecoming is the tradition of welcoming back alumni or other former members of an organization to celebrate the organization's existence.
-It is a tradition in many high schools, colleges, and churches in the United States, Canada and Liberia.
+It is a tradition in many high schools, colleges, and churches in the United States and Canada.

 United States

 Homecoming is an annual tradition in the United States.
 People, towns, high schools and colleges come together, usually in late September or early October, to welcome back former members of the community.
 It is built around a central event, such as a banquet or dance and, most often, a game of American football, or on occasions, basketball, ice hockey or soccer.
 When celebrated by schools, the activities vary widely.
 However, they usually consist of a football game played on a school's home football field, activities for students and alumni, a parade featuring the school's choir, marching band and sports teams, and the coronation of a homecoming queen (and at many schools, a homecoming king).
 A dance commonly follows the game or takes place the day after the game.

 When attached to a football game, homecoming traditionally occurs on the team's return from the longest road trip of the season or the first home game of a season that falls after an away game.
 The game itself, whether it be football or another sport, will typically feature the home team playing a considerably weaker opponent.
-The game is supposed to be an "easy win" and thus weaker schools will sometimes play lower division schools.
+The game is supposed to be an "easy win" and thus weaker schools will sometimes play lower-division schools.